 1. You are hard-wired for medicinal mushroom nutrition

 You have immune receptors in your body that are purely designed to receive the polysaccharides from medicinal mushrooms, and nothing else.
 The existence of these receptors suggests that humans have symbiotically evolved alongside the fungal kingdom, and the reality is that humans should be consuming medicinal mushrooms for maximum immunological functioning.
 As these receptor sites are filled with the medicinal mushroom’s polysaccharides, the immune system signals the body’s immune components to become fully active, causing greater T-cell, macrophage, natural killer cell, and neutrophil activity.
 The ‘queen’ of medicinal mushrooms, reishi, is especially helpful as an immune system rebuilder and activator.

 2. Mushrooms act as prebiotic to your gut’s beneficial bacteria

-Prebiotics are food substances which stimulate the growth and development of the beneficial microorganisms in the gut, promoting immunity, digestive health, and adaptability.
-Studies have found that the essential long-chain sugars in medicinal mushrooms, known as polysaccharides, feed the bacteria in your digestive tract to ensure they are able to continue to flourish and deliver you superior health.
-Chaga in particular is great for supporting gut health and complements this by toning then spleen.
+Prebiotics are food substances that stimulate the growth and development of beneficial microorganisms in the gut, promoting immunity, digestive health, and adaptability.
+Studies have found that the essential long-chain sugars in medicinal mushrooms, known as polysaccharides, feed the bacteria in your digestive tract to ensure they can continue to flourish and deliver you superior health.
+Chaga in particular is great for supporting gut health and complements this by toning the Spleen.